OrangeBetaStar/WaifuBrew/README.md

 12/04/17 - Initial GUI layout.
 Waifu class is simplified.

+02/21/18 - Fixed image path.
+(Absolute path to relative path declaration).
+[Gaia] Mouse events are implemented.
+Separations of WaifuBrewGUI.java into WaifuBrew.java & GUI.java [BetaStar]

 03/07/18 - Start loading images and trial with layout managers.
 Implemented more robust solution for JFrame & try to load multiples of photos simultaneosly for layered Panels.
-[BetaStar]
+Name fix for java files.
+[BetaStar] Menu.java was created with calculated positions and mouse events.
+[Gaia]

 04/02/18 - Finished basic GUI (Layered Panel fully works & location for each picture is now fully calculated) [BetaStar] and basic JSON retrieval.
 [Gaia]